Add This To Any and Every Pasta!

 Instructions

 - Make the gremolata.
 In a medium bowl, mix ¼ cup chopped parsley, ¼ cup chopped toasted walnuts, 3 sprigs chopped rosemary, 2 chopped garlic cloves, the zest of 1 lemon, ¼ tsp and Kosher salt.
-Stir in 3-4 tablespoons of extra virgin olive oil, depending on how thick or thin you want the gremolata to be.
+Stir in 3-4 Tbsp of extra virgin olive oil, depending on how thick or thin you want the gremolata to be.
 Taste and adjust seasoning.
 Serve on top of pastas, meats, or vegetables.

 Notes